nebunr/csDatabases/pa2py/README.md

 ```

 ### Python Modules
-The following Python modules are used:
+The following standard Python modules are used:
 - sys
+- os